Joint Event by Goethe Institute and TIU’s ELT Department

 Held on November 20, 2025 – TIU Campus, Erbil

 Tishk International University is pleased to announce the successful conclusion of the International Workshop on “The Kurdish Language Textbook in Transition,” a collaborative event between the Goethe Institute and the English Language Teaching Department, Faculty of Education, TIU.
-The workshop brought together a distinguished group of international and local scholars, policymakers, and language educators for a full day of discussion, knowledge-sharing, and collaborative planning for the future of Kurdish language education in the Kurdistan Region.

 A Day of Collaboration and Insight